Apple's legal woes in China offer hope to rivals

 "The impact on Lenovo may be less because Lepads are lower priced and are aimed more at entry-level users."

-A basic iPad 2 typically costs 3,688 yuan, roughly the same price as 7-inch Samsung Galaxy Tab, while some models of Lenovo's Lepad were selling at roughly half that price on online retail sites.
+A basic iPad 2 typically costs 3,688 yuan ($585), roughly the same price as 7-inch Samsung Galaxy Tab, while some models of Lenovo's Lepad were selling at roughly half that price on online retail sites.

 IDC said in the third quarter Apple sold about 1.3 million iPads in China, while Lenovo, the world's second largest PC maker, sold around 120,000 Lepads in its home market and South Korea's Samsung sold 58,000 Galaxy Tabs.

-The Lepad and Galaxy Tab both run on Google Inc's (GOOG.O) Android operating system.
+The Lepad and Galaxy Tab both run on Google Inc's Android operating system.

 RESORTING TO OTHER MEANS